gnudles/tfann_dart/README.md

 You may also compile the network into pure dart code.
 It is very good for production stage.

-The produced code have no dependencies at all, even not this library.
+The produced code have no dependencies at all, even not this package.

 Usage:
 ```